DiazOlveraCo/py-autovod/README.md

 - ( :x: ) Archive both video and chat logs
 - ( :heavy_check_mark: ) Platform independent and Docker supported

-## Installation
+## Installation & Setup

-Manually install ffmpeg and streamlink.
+1. Manually install ffmpeg and streamlink.
 Alternatively, you can do the installation automatically with `install.sh`.

-## Setup

-1. Python 3.9+ is required.
+2. Python 3.9+ is required.
 Set up a Python virtual environment, then install the required packages:
    ```bash
    python -m venv .
    pip install -r requirements.txt
    ```

-2. Configure the streamers you want to monitor in `config.ini`:
+3. Configure the streamers you want to monitor in `config.ini`:
    ```ini
    [streamers]
    streamers = streamer1, streamer2, streamer3